Finite mathematics as the most general (fundamental) mathematics: Why finite mathematics is more natural than classical one

-We can verify that 10+10=20 and 100+100=200, but can we verify that, say $10^{1000000}+10^{1000000}=2\cdot 10^{1000000}$?
-One might think that this is obvious, and in Hilbert's approach this follows from main axioms.
-But, if mathematics is treated as a tool for describing nature then this is only a belief based on extrapolating our everyday experience to numbers where it is not clear whether the experience still works.
-According to principles of quantum theory, the statement that $10^{1000000}+10^{1000000}=2\cdot 10^{1000000}$ is true or false depending on whether this statement can be verified.
+According to verificationism and principles of quantum theory, the statement that $10^{100000}+10^{100000}=2\cdot 10^{100000}$ is true or false depends on whether this statement can be verified.
 Is there a computer which can verify this statement?
 Any computing device can operate only with a finite number of resources and can perform calculations only modulo some number $p$.
-If our universe is finite and contains only $N$ elementary particles, then there is no way to verify that $N+N=2N$.
-So, if, for example, our universe is finite, then in principle it is not possible to verify that standard rules of arithmetic are valid for any numbers.
+If our universe contains only a finite number of elementary particles, then in principle it is not possible to verify that standard rules of arithmetic are valid for any numbers.

-That is why the statement a+b=c is ambiguous because it does not contain information on the computing device which will verify this statement.
-For example, let us pose a problem whether 10+20 equals 30.
-If our computing devise is such that $p=40$ then the experiment will confirm that 10+20=30 while if $p=25$ then we will get that 10+20=5.
+That is why the statements in Eq. (\ref{standard}) are ambiguous because they do not contain information on the computing device which verifies those statements.
+For example, let us pose a problem whether 100+200 equals 300.
+If our computing devise is such that $p=400$ then the experiment will confirm this while if $p=250$ then we will get that 100+200=50.

-{\it So, the statements that 10+20=30 and even that $2\cdot 2=4$ are ambiguous because they do not contain information on how they should be verified.} On the other hand, the statements
+{\it So, the statements that 100+200=300 and even that $2\cdot 2=4$ are ambiguous because they do not contain information on how they should be verified.} On the other hand, the statements

 are well defined because they do contain such an information.
 So only operations modulo a number are well defined.